aitorjs/EfemerideApp/README.md

   - npm install
 - npm run build

-- Open client.html, to see the last changes on the client.
+- Open *client.html*, to see the last changes on the client.

-- npm run lint for linting with standard.
+- *npm run lint* for linting with standard.

-- npm run deploy to build SQLite3 with wikipedia events datas.
-The client and the data area not linked yet!
+- *npm run* deploy to build SQLite3 with wikipedia events datas. **The client and the data area not linked yet!**